-These 7 Sexist Laws Prevent Women From ‘Dangerous’ Jobs
+7 Sexist Laws That Keep Women From ‘Dangerous’ Job Opportunities

 Archaic sexist laws still exist from France to Pakistan.